Duron Harmon: 2014

 Entering training camp in 2014, Harmon was slated to be the starting strong safety after the departure of Steve Gregory.
 He competed against Kanorris Davis and Patrick Chung and ultimately lost the job to Chung and was relegated to backup strong safety.

 In Week 6, Harmon recorded a season-high three combined tackles during a 37–22 win at the Buffalo Bills.
-On December 14, 2014, Harmon returned an interception by Ryan Tannehill for 60-yards as the Patriots defeated the Miami Dolphins 41-13.
+On December 14, 2014, Harmon returned an interception by Ryan Tannehill for 60-yards as the Patriots defeated the Dolphins 41–13.
 In the divisional round of the 2014 playoffs, Harmon intercepted Joe Flacco's pass with less than two minutes remaining in the game allowing the Patriots to hold onto a 35–31 win over the Baltimore Ravens.
 "That's the biggest pick of my life," Harmon said after the game.
 Harmon and the Patriots would go on to win Super Bowl XLIX over the Seattle Seahawks.